cmugpi/cmugpi.github.io/syllabus/index.md

 course is for you to have a fun break from your other classes, and an opportunity to see some real uses for what you're learning about.

-We will meet on Thursdays from 3:00 - 4:20 in WEH 7500.
-Each instructor and TA will also be holding office hours.
-Times for office hours will be announced on Piazza.
+We will meet on Thursdays from 3:00 - 4:20 in GHC 4401.

-## Homework

-Each week you will get a short reading about the next week's topic on the schedule.
-Every week except the first, will have a "QuickCheck" to accompany the reading.
-QuickChecks will only ask you to type in a few commands from the reading or answer a few easy questions.

-QuickChecks are graded based on completion, as you will have as many guesses as you need to complete them.
-You will have the entire week to read and complete the QuickCheck, and they should only take a few minutes to finish.

 ## Lecture

-The first 15 minutes of lecture will be a discussion of the reading or a demo, a TA will go over the content of the reading, give some sort of demo, and answer questions.
+The first 20 minutes of lecture will be a discussion of the reading or a demo.

-After the talk you will solve a series of puzzles on that week's topic.
-Each set of puzzles is called a PuzzlePack.
-PuzzlePacks are composed of terminal/Unix puzzles involving typing in the right command, writing a simple script, or reading some code to figure out what it's doing.
-Almost all PuzzlePacks must be completed on Andrew Unix.

-The PuzzlePacks are designed to be completed by the end of class, but if you don't finish, you will have all of the following week to complete it.
+Once the demo is done, you will have time to work on that week's homework while the TA's are available to help.

+## Labs & Homeworks

+Labs are composed of terminal/Unix puzzles involving running the right commands at the prompt or writing a simple script.
+There will also be a few non-lab homeworks.

+This is a 2 unit course.
+We design the labs to be short, but sometimes they can't be completed during lecture.
+In this case, you will have the remaining week to finish the lab.

+## Late Policy

 If you need more time for any reason just ask for an extension.
-We are fairly lenient with giving extensions; we'd much rather have you complete the PuzzlePack and learn than not learn.
+We are fairly lenient with giving extensions; we'd much rather have you complete the lab and learn than not learn.

-## Office Hours

-At office hours you can ask TAs for help with PuzzlePacks or help understanding that week's reading and subsequent quiz.

 ## Extratations